-The increase in the total rates and charges income for the 79 Council's is 4.1% (4.6% in 2016-17), for a budgeted total amount of \$5.6 billion.
-The combined pool includes general rates, municipal charges, garbage charges, supplementary rates and rates in lieu.
+The increase in the total rates and charges income for the 79 Council's is 5.6% (4.1% in 2017-18), for a budgeted total amount of \$5.98 billion.
+The combined pool includes general rates, municipal charges, waste charges, supplementary rates and revenue in lieu of rates.

-Over the past two years the difference between the increase in the rate cap and the increase in the total rates and charges income pool has been approximately 2.0%.
-This variance is caused by the natural growth in the rate base (driven by population growth) and the increase in charges not subject to the rate cap, mainly waste charges, which have been higher than both the rate cap increases and the equivalent CPI increases.
+Over the past three years the difference between the increase in the rate cap and the increase in the total rates and charges income pool has varied between 2.0% and 3.35% This variance is caused by the natural growth in the rate base (driven by population growth) and the increase in charges not subject to the rate cap, mainly waste charges, which have been higher than both the rate cap increases and the equivalent CPI increases.